matszpk/clgpustress/README.md

 - '-E' - choose only devices from Intel platform

 You can combime these options to choose many platforms.
+By default gpustress choose devices from all  platforms.

 Moreover gpustress allows to choose devices of particular type: